UAAP Season 50 basketball tournaments: Elimination round games

-They led Adamson at the half, 44–38.
+They led Adamson at the half, at 44–38.

 Abarrientos led FEU in scoring with 24 points, while Robert Talamayan had 23 for the Baby Falcons.

 The FEU Baby Tamaraws reclaimed the championship they last won in 1976.
 The second-seeded Adamson Baby Falcons negated FEU's twice-to-beat advantage by winning, 77–69 to extend the Finals series to a second game.
 FEU prevailed with an 87–79 win for their seventh title in the junior's tournament.